xuankimtran/docs-1/pages/katalon-studio/tutorials/generate_css_xpath_selector_spy_web_utility.md

 ## How to find object locators?

-You can capture objects, get web element XPath or CSS locator, and manually input object selectors with XPath or CSS selection method mode using Spy Web Utility.
-Spy Web Utility provides instant feedback by auto-detecting the numbers of matching elements with provided selector and highlighting them.
+You can capture objects, get web element XPath or CSS locators, and manually input XPath or CSS object selectors using Spy Web Utility.
+Spy Web Utility provides instant feedback by auto-detecting the numbers of matching elements with the provided selector and highlighting them.

-In this section, we will give you an example of finding object locators using Spy Web Utility.
+In this section, we will illustrate using the Spy Web Utility to find object locators.

 1. Open or create a new project.
 From the main toolbar, click on the **Spy Web** icon.